Anudevjd/APITest/README.md

 I have used Nuint test Project(.Net Core) in C#, Specflow 3.5.5, RestSharp 106.11.7

-The Framework tests the follwong scenarios
+The Framework tests the following scenarios

 1.Verify that a POST request can be posted to the API to create the single user and assert that the single user is created.
 2.Verify that a GET request can be posted to the API to get the expected details of single user